 “[…] a quantitative content analysis must first be carried out in order to generate measured values.
 In contrast to qualitative document analysis, which interprets a small number of documents in detail, quantitative document analysis works with much larger […] samples of documents.
 The documents are analysed against the background of the respective research problem with regard to individual, theoretically relevant quantitative characteristics.” – (Döring and Bortz 2016, 552)

-Last session’s text exploration approaches might be useful in context of qualitative document analyses.
+Last session’s text exploration approaches might be useful in context of qualitative document analyses, especially for identifying emerging themes or patterns within a smaller set of documents.
+For example, text exploration can help us uncover initial categories or concepts that can then be examined in detail through qualitative methods.
 For the quantitative approach, however, we need to operationalize our concept of interest (from the theory, or we use operationalization from the literature), and classify our text according to the operationalization.
 Additionally, we want to evaluate the computational classification, which will be next session’s topic.
 For today’s session, we work with two operationalizations, or measurements, from the literature: 1) Mobilization (Wurst, Pohl, and Haßler 2023; Haßler, Kümpel, and Keller 2021), and 2) Sentiment (Møller et al. 2023; Schmidt et al. 2022).

 Classification using GPT